esl/MongooseIM/doc/modules/mod_jingle_sip.md

 ##### Ringing notification

-Both Jingle and SIP has the `ringing` notification.
+Both Jingle and SIP have the `ringing` notification.
 It's generated as a response code `180 Ringing` by a SIP entity when the INVITE is sent to the device.
-In SIP world there is also `183 Session Progress` response code generated in some cases.
+In SIP world a `183 Session Progress` response code is also generated in some cases.
-Both the codes `180` and `183` are translated as `session-info` Jingle stanza with `ringing` sub element.
+Both `180` and `183` codes are translated as `session-info` Jingle stanza with `ringing` sub element.
 MongooseIM generates only `180 Ringing` response code the `INVITE` request, if the recipient's online.
+If the recipient is online, MongooseIM generates the `180 Ringing` response code to the `INVITE` request.

 ##### Recipient unavailable

-When MongooseIM receives and SIP `INVITE` request to a user who is offline, it will reply with `480 Temporarily Unavailable` code.
+When MongooseIM receives a SIP `INVITE` request addressed to an offline user, it replies with a `480 Temporarily Unavailable` code.
 The same code is expected from the SIP Proxy when MongooseIM sends the `INVITE` request.

 ##### Other error codes

-When MongooseIM receives any error code to the INVITE request from range `400` to `699` but other then `486`, it will send Jingle `session-terminate` stanza to the call's initiator.
+When an error response to the `INVITE` request is from the range `400` to `699` but not `486`, MongooseIM will send a Jingle `session-terminate` stanza to the call's initiator.
 The stanza has reason `general-error` with the SIP error code in the `sip-error` sub element.

 ##### Non-standard Jingle stanzas used by jingle.js